-Ensuring that all staff working with your child in school are supported in delivering the planned work/programme for your child, in order that they can achieve the best possible progress.
+The Inclusion Co- Ensuring that all staff working with your child in school are supported in delivering the planned work/programme for your child, in order that they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and /or specifically planned work and resources.
 Ensure that they are liaising and working in partnership with you as parents/carers Ensuring that the school's SEND practice is followed in their classrooms and for all the pupils they teach with any SEND.
-You can contact the class teacher via the school office for an appointment at the end of the school day to speak informally or via the office email address.
-The Inclusion Coordinator: Mrs Victoria Hirst She is responsible for and will use her best endeavour to:- Coordinate the provision for children with SEND and developing the school's SEND practice to make sure all children receive a consistent, high quality response to meeting their needs in school.
-Ensure you are involved in supporting your child's learning Ensure you are kept informed about the support your child is receiving Ensure you are involved in planning and reviewing the progress of your child Maintain the school's SEND register and provision map Advise teachers, when required, on how your child might meet their planned learning targets.
-Liaise and ensure smooth transition between different educational phases Coordinate SEND interventions Use ICT for recording and analysing assessments for tracking progress Liaise and work in partnership with external agencies, including the Educational Psychology Service, SEND 0-25 Years Specialist Teachers, Child Protection Service, Health Education Service, Hearing and Visual Impairment Service, Educational Welfare Service, Early Help Support, Medical and Social Services and Voluntary Organisations Contributes, with support from outside agencies, to the in-service training of staff Liaise closely with the Head Teacher and Senior Leadership Team With support of the SLT, oversee the work of Teaching Assistants in supporting pupils with SEND Mrs Hirst can be contacted via the school office for an appointment.
+You can contact the class teacher via the school office or speak to the class teacher informally at the end of the day.
+She is responsible for and will use her best endeavour to:- ordinator: Coordinate the provision for children with SEND and developing the school's SEND practice to make sure all Mrs Victoria Hirst children receive a consistent, high quality response to meeting their needs in school.
+The violetia i mot Ensure you are involved in supporting your child's learning Ensure you are kept informed about the support your child is receiving Ensure you are involved in planning and reviewing the progress of your child Maintain the school's SEND register and provision map Advise teachers, when required, on how your child might meet their planned learning targets.
+Liaise and ensure smooth transition between different educational phases Coordinate SEND interventions Use ICT for recording and analysing assessments for tracking progress Liaise and work in partnership with external agencies, including the Educational Psychology Service, SEND 0-25 Years Specialist Teachers, Child Protection Service, Health Education Service, Hearing and Visual Impairment Service, Educational Welfare Service, Early Help Support, Medical and Social Services and Voluntary Organisations Contributes, with support from outside agencies, to the in-service training of staff Liaise closely with the Headteachers and Senior Leadership Team With support of the SLT, oversee the work of Teaching Assistants in supporting pupils with SEND Mrs Hirst can be contacted via the school office for an appointment.
 Her working days are usually Tuesday and Wednesday.
-The Head Teacher: Mrs Suzanne Blackburne-Maze She is responsible for: The day to day management of all aspects of the school, this includes the provision for children with SEND Monitoring, tracking and analysing the attainment of all pupils Managing the SEND budget and using it to best support pupils with SEND Ensuring the Governing Body is kept up to date about any issues in the school relating to SEND Work with the school governors to support SEND provision Liaising with external agencies Mrs Blackburne-Maze can be contacted via the school office for an appointment
+The Co- She is responsible for: Headteachers: The day to day management of all aspects of the school, this includes the provision for children with SEND Mrs Suzanne Monitoring, tracking and analysing the attainment of all pupils Blackburne-Maze Managing the SEND budget and using it to best support pupils with SEND And Miss Sarah Ensuring the Governing Body is kept up to date about any issues in the school relating to SEND Medley Work with the school governors to support SEND provision Liaising with external agencies Mrs Blackburne-Maze/Miss Medley can be contacted via the school office for an appointment.

 Governors They are responsible for: Making sure that the school has up to date SEND Procedures/Information Report Making sure that the school has appropriate provision and has made necessary adaptations to meet the needs of all pupils in the school.
 Making visits to understand and monitor the support given to children with SEND in the school and being part of the process to ensure all SEND children achieve his or her potential.
 Raise awareness of SEN issues as governing board meetings.
-Contact with Governors can be made through the school office
+Contact with Governors can be made through the school office.